desmos-labs/desmos-contracts/contracts/poap/README.md

 ### MintTo

-Mint a new POAP for the provided users, can only be called from the contract minter.
+Mint a new POAP for the provided users, can only be called from the contract admin or minter.
 This message have the following parameters:
 * `users`: List of users for whom the POAP will be mined;
 * `extension`: The POAP extension.